 The King of Grabs: I want to write a book about the history of grabbing, and whaffle out a few stories about past grabbing achievements, and make it as visual as possible, so there’s that.
-More info will be forthcoming soon.
+More info about that will be coming soon.
 And I am also working on another related project that is online based.
-More about that later.
+More about that later…

 Minion: Okay.
 One last question for now.
 What is your ultimate grabbing tip?

 The King of Grabs: Mmm.
 Depends what type of game you’re playing.
 If you’re playing a simple 2D retro game then get as much colour variation between your shots as possible.
 If you’re playing a modern 3D game then vary close-up versus far away, and vary lighting conditions.
 Then choose just enough grabs to give a good overall impression of the game.